maxline/ranga-restful-web-services/README.md

 Step 29 (52).
 Enhancing REST API connect to H2 by using JPA

 Step 30 (53).
 Create Post entity with many to one relationship with User entity

+Step 32 (55).
+Implement Api for getting and creating a posts